Women In Learning and Leadership (WILL)

 LL: Gender, Behavioral, Social or Cultural Perspectives, Community Engagement

-In this capstone seminar course, students experience the inferfaces between empirical knowledge and social policies through selecting, organizing, and implementing a class activism project.
-This course is the culmination of the W.I.L.L.
-Program in which students will expand and enhance their leadership skills using acquired strategies and tactics to influence social, political, or economic change.
+In this capstone seminar course, students experience the interfaces between empirical knowledge and social policies through selecting, organizing, and implementing a class activism project.
+This course is the culmination of the WILL Program in which students will expand and enhance their leadership skills using acquired strategies and tactics to influence social, political, or economic change.

 WGS 498: Senior Seminar: Research and Methods – 1 unit (4 semester hrs.)